 I’m self-taught, constantly learning, always trying new things, breaking things, writing bugs, messing up, and fixing things.
 If you’re interested in learning to code, there are a lot of free resources (and sites with some free content) online, including codeacademy, datacamp, khan academy, and many more.

-It takes time to learn to code, and the best way to do it is to learn the basics, then attack a small problem you want to solve (how can I calculate how many days/months/years old someone is, given their birthdate?) and gradually move on to bigger and more complicated problems.
+It takes time to learn to code, and the best way to do it is to learn the basics, then attack a small problem you want to solve (how can count how many times someone uses the word “I” in a paragraph?
+This one is trickier than it seems…) and gradually move on to bigger and more complicated problems.

 For more on learning to code, sign up to my newsletter, as I run through occasional, fun, book-related examples of how to solve problems in free languages like R and python.